 - Payment Reconciliation

-- Product Master: Where the vendors and retail stores can manage their available products and manage their details.
+- Customer Master: Here, the vendors can manage all their customer accounts, add new orders and manage returns.

 - Inventory Forecasting: The inventory forecasting feature will show you the sold inventory and available inventory count, based on which, it recommends the order quantity for each product.